xeoncross/mid/README.md

 a `template.Template` is set doesn't make much sense.

 - Endpoints should be JSON only not rendering pages (Modern web apps).
-- HTML pages that don't use AJAX need to run handler again, so mid can't provide any kind of short cut.
+- HTML pages that don't use AJAX need to run the handler again, so mid can't provide any kind of short cut.

 Originally I was going to have any request that does not contain all required data